vnn/wifi/README.md

 ```

 ## Additional notes
-Access points config informations are stored in a json file located in
+Access points config informations are stored in
-_~/.wifi/access_points.json_ while their encrypted password is saved in
+*access_points.json* while their encrypted password is written in
-a standalone file conventionally named _~/.wifi/passwords/\<ALIAS\>.gpg_.
+a standalone file conventionally named *\<ALIAS\>.gpg*.

 Thanks to my friend Tamentis for his help on this project.